alejofv/alejof-thumbnailer/README.md

 [vision-api]:https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/

-# Functions
+# Main Functions

-**Thumbnail**: Function that generates "smart" thumbnails for images using the Vision API.
+**ProcessThumbnail**: Function that generates "smart" thumbnails for images using the Vision API.
 It defaults to a 150x150 thumbnail size, and can be overridden in the Application Settings.

-**Resize**: Function that scales down images if they are too big.
+**ProcessResize**: Function that scales down images if they are too big.
 This is because the computer vision api may fail with big images, so this function pre-processes images that are wider or higher than the maximum media size (defaults to 1200px, also overridden by App Settings).

+# Http Functions

+There are two http-triggered functions to allow integration with api consumers:

+**Upload** (`GET /api/upload`)

+Gets a SAS token to upload a file to the pre-defined container (`uploads` by default and overridden by AppSettings).

+Requires a `x-blob-filename`  header containing the name of the file to upload.

+**RequestThumbnail** (`POST /api/thumbnail`)

+Puts a message in the `media-thumbnail-signal` queue to request a thumbnail generation.

+Requires a `x-blob-path`  header containing the path of the blob (including the container), which will be used as the message content.

 # Processing Flow